E2 VISA INSTRUCTIONS FOR CANADIANS

 1.7 Five Passport Sized Photos

-Step 2: Send Documents to Korea (Visa Reservation Number)
+Step 2: Send Documents to South Korea (Visa Reservation Number)

 Checklist of Required Documents:

-1. Notarized copy of your degree with Consular Seal
+- Notarized copy of your degree with Apostille

 Step 3: Submit Application with the Korean Consulate

 We move to this step assuming that you have received your Visa Confirmation Number.
-If you don’t have it, please check with your Placement Coordinator and they will contact the school to see where things currently stand.
+If you don’t have it, please check with your Footprints Recruiter and they will contact the school to see where things currently stand.
 Korean immigration usually takes 7 to 12 business days to process applications in Korea.

 Required Documents to Apply for an E2 Visa at the Korean Consulate: How to get an E2 visa.
 E2 Visa Requirements.
 E2 Visa instructions.

-• Passport: Make sure you have your passport ready, that there is 6 months validity left on it and that there is at least 2 empty pages.
-Make sure it’s signed too.
+- Passport: Make sure you have your passport ready and that there is 6 months validity left on it.
+Make sure it’s signed too

-• Photo: You will need to send a passport picture with your application or a picture that is 2 inches by 2 inches.
+- Photo: You will need to send a coloured passport picture with your application.
+3.5 x 4.5cm, colour photo

-Always call your consulate to ensure you are familiar with their procedures.
+Always call your Korean Consulate to ensure you are familiar with their procedures.

-Each consulate has different processing times (from one hour to 5 days), so ask them when it will be ready and let us know as soon as you know so plans can be made.
-If you didn’t go in person, call the consulate to make sure they received your documents and to find out when your visa will be ready.
+Each Korean Consulate has different processing times (from one hour to 5 days), so ask them when it will be ready and let us know as soon as possible.
+If you did not go in person, call the consulate to make sure they received your documents and to find out when your visa will be ready.
 Teach English Abroad.
 Teach in South Korea.
 How to get an E2 visa.
+How To Get An E2 Visa Canadians.
 E2 Visa Guide.
 E2 Visa Requirements.
 E2 Visa instructions.

 Korean Consulate Locations & Jurisdictions